Medication Assisted Treatment in the Opioid Crisis

 A controlled study by Gossop et al compared inpatient to outpatient outcomes.
 In this experiment, individuals were given a choice of their group and those who had no preference were randomly assigned.
 Taken all together, the inpatient group did do significantly better.
 However, the researchers also found that people with their preferences met tend to do better: 53% of the patients in the preferred group completed withdrawal compared to 35% of patients in the randomized group.
 This indicates that perhaps the success of a treatment depends on the will of the patient.
 It is also worth noting that, unlike other studies, this study did not provide outpatient individuals with intensive methods like community availability.⁷ Those who get their needs met, succeed.
 We should meet those needs in any way possible.

 And what’s a huge hangup to meeting a client’s needs, especially in this climate of healthcare unsurety?
 A huge, deciding factor in treatment is cost.
-Roebuck, et al. (2003) did a cost analysis on SUD treatment options and found that the mean weekly cost of Methadone Maintenance (a form of MAT) is $91 for 99 weeks, a total of $9009 (the Workit Clinic program is $75 per week with Suboxone MAT).
+Roebuck, et al. (2003) did a cost analysis on SUD treatment options and found that the mean weekly cost of Methadone Maintenance (a form of MAT) is $91 for 99 weeks, a total of $9009 (the Workit Clinic program is an affordable MAT option).
 On the other hand, the average weekly cost for long-term therapeutic communities is $587 with no medication-assisted treatment included.
 This is for an average of 33 weeks (a total cost of $19,371)⁸.
 The per capita income of a Michigan Resident is $26,607, or $511 a week⁹.
 From these figures we can clearly see that residential care is simply not affordable for the average citizen.
 It has already been shown that Suboxone can help individuals regain control over their life in terms of social functioning and productivity.
 Why should we stop individuals who can’t afford residential treatment from retaking control of their lives?